florimondmanca/awesome-asgi/README.md

 - [Daphne](http://github.com/django/daphne) - An HTTP, HTTP2 and WebSocket protocol server for ASGI, developed to power Django Channels.
 - [Hypercorn](https://pgjones.gitlab.io/hypercorn/index.html) - An ASGI server based on the sans-io hyper, h11, h2, and wsproto libraries.
 Supports HTTP/1, HTTP/2, WebSockets, ASGI 2.0 and ASGI 3.0.
 Compatible with asyncio, uvloop and trio worker types.
 - [Uvicorn](https://www.uvicorn.org/) - A fast ASGI server based on uvloop and httptools.
 Supports HTTP/1 and WebSockets.
+- [Qactuar](https://ayehavgunne.github.io/Qactuar/) - An ASGI server with the aim of providing multiple request handling models to choose from.
+Still early in development.
+It currently can provide a post-fork model for handling each request in it's own process in cases where a strict isolation of memory is desired.

 ## Testing